Oskars Batņa

-Oskars Batņa (born 7 May 1995) is a Latvian professional ice hockey forward who is currently a playing for Mikkelin Jukurit of the Finnish Liiga.
+Oskars Batņa (born 7 May 1995) is a Latvian professional ice hockey forward for Mountfield HK of the Czech Extraliga.

 Playing career

 As a junior, Batņa played in Latvian junior leagues.
 In the 2013 season, he joined Dinamo Riga junior club HK Rīga of MHL He made his KHL debut on 22 August 2017 in a loss against Avangard Omsk, he scored his first KHL goal in win against Jokerit on 26 January 2018.

+International play

+Batņa represented Latvia at the 2023 IIHF World Championship where he recorded two goals and one assist and won a bronze medal, Latvia's first ever IIHF World Championship medal.